Shuhua-Group/ASEkit/README.md

 #### ASEkit Function
 ##### aseCalling:
-**Call ASE site from RNAseq and vcf file.** RNA reads mapping with allelic mapping bias correction using STAR[2] WASP module[3] in two-pass mode.
+**Call ASE sites from RNAseq and genotype data.** RNA reads mapping with allelic mapping bias correction using STAR WASP module[2][3] in two-pass mode.
 SNP-level allelic count file is generated using phASER v.3.22.0[4] that have been intergated into this package.